LiskArchive/lips/proposals/lip-nazar-architecture.md

 ### System

 This component will provide a central registry of up-to-date system information.
-Specially network height, nonce, broadhash, nethash and network specific constants.
+Especially network height, nonce, broadhash, nethash and network specific constants.

 ## Modules

 Modules are a vital part of the proposal.
 These will contain all of the business logic and operational code for the ecosystem.
-Each module can reside within the main Controller process, or can designate that it should be spawned as a child process.
+Each module can reside within the main Controller process or can designate that it should be spawned as a child process.
 This will enable the Lisk Core instance to distribute the processing and utilize multiple cores.

-Modules can be further categorized in two types:
+Modules can be further categorized into two types:

 **Core Modules** should be shipped along with the Lisk Core distribution itself.
 These modules should constitute the minimum requirements to run a functional Lisk Core instance.

-**Pluggable Modules** should be distributed separately, such that they can be plugged into any Lisk Core instance and can be removed/disabled any time.
+**Pluggable Modules** should be distributed separately, such that they can be plugged into any Lisk Core instance and can be removed/disabled at any time.
 These should extend the existing instance with a specific (and circumscribed) set of features.

 ### Interface

-The implementation details of a module are ultimately up to the module development team, but by default a module must export an object from main entry file of `package.json` adhering to the following structure:
+The implementation details of a module are ultimately up to the module development team, but by default, a module must export an object from main entry file of `package.json` adhering to the following structure:

 ```js
 // Exported from the main file of the JavaScript package